Psalm 35 Strive, LORD, with those that strive with me - Fighting Prayer

 v17 - David's soul = "my only one" indicates David had no children at this time.
 Christ prays the same thing on the cross (Ps 22:20).

-v18 - "the assembly" should be "the great assembly"
+v18 - "the assembly" is literally "the great assembly"

 Like the previous verse, this is the same as Christ prayed in Psalm 22.

 This starts the 3rd and last section of this psalm.

 v20 - "quiet" is literally "quiet in the land"

 v24 - "Judge me" is literally "Judge me, O LORD, my God".